sara-nl/Open-Benchmarking/README.md

 6. [Isogeometric Analysis (Advanced Finite Element Analysis)]( https://github.com/gismo/gismo)
 7. Quantum circuits simulation on classical computers (Coming Soon)

+In Future we plan to integrate more library oriented benchmarks for CPUs and GPUs

+1. FFTW
+2. MKL
+3. BLIS
+4. ScaLapack

 ### How to use ?